Main image: Astronaut photo of Belle Isle, April 12, 2018 via NASA/Detour

-The Anna Scripps Whitcomb Conservatory, currently closed in response to COVID-19, has been around since 1904.
+The Anna Scripps Whitcomb Conservatory has been around since 1904.
 It was renamed in 1955, when Anna Scripps Whitcomb, the daughter of Detroit News founder James E. Scripps, donated 600 orchids to the conservatory.
 Now, it’s a popular spot for relaxation, and of course, exploring its vast array of plants — from the desert to the tropics.

 Dossin Great Lakes Museum:

-The Dossin Great Lakes Museum focused on maritime history on the Great Lakes is currently closed, but is one of the more underrated cultural institutions in the city, with plenty to look at for boat nerds and local history enthusiasts.
+The Dossin Great Lakes Museum focused on maritime history on the Great Lakes is one of the more underrated cultural institutions in the city, with plenty to look at for boat nerds and local history enthusiasts.

 Did you know that at the former Belle Isle zoo, there was an elephant named Sheba?
 In 1923, a group of schoolchildren saved up their pennies for this adorable Asian elephant who quickly became a celebrity on the island until she passed away in 1959.